An ode to the bittersweet mess of youth.

 To the people who claim the romance is bad: Tension is not the only form of chemistry, romance doesn't have to be intense.
 Sometimes romance is a sweet and subtle thing that can be built upon.
 I even found it beautiful.

-If everything about Snow Eagle Lord gets you hooked from the first episodes just like me, and not only Xu Kai, you will have a lot of fun and be able to enjoy the ride.
+If everything about Snow Eagle Lord gets you hooked from the first episodes just like me, and not only Xu Kai, you will have a lot of fun.
 Besides, we never really see him less as some people states here, maybe for a few little parts but it wasn't for no reason.
+It is true that there are a lot of characters.
 He is, however, the character we see the most, and certainly the most important.
-Yes, there are a lot of characters.
-Unfortunately those people are forcing themselves to watch it for him and are not into the drama.

 Surrealistic Brilliance: Pure Chaos Orchestrated from the Start—Crazier, Wilder & Braver Than Ever